dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/99_AlgebraSummary.md

 ## Facts about ideals:

-- Intersections, products, and sums of ideals are ideals
-- Not necessarily unions
-- Every ring has proper maximal ideals
-- Apply Z.L. to $\{ I \unlhd R : I \neq R\}$
-- Every proper ideal is contained in a maximal ideal

 ## Maximal ideals
 $I \unlhd R$ *maximal* if $\not\exists J \unlhd R : I \subset J \subset R$